esakebrahim/library.du.edu.et/README.md

-To successfully run the code you should follow the folloeing steps 1, download the code
+To successfully run the code you should follow the following steps 1, download the code
 2, copy the code into C:\xampp\htdocs(default)
 3, create a databse named esak in mysql databse